-The external ear, or auricle, is a delicate structure composed of cartilage which provides the “shape” of the ear, perichondrium which provides the blood supply to the cartilage, and skin.
+The external ear, or auricle, is a delicate structure composed mostly of cartilage which provides the “shape” of the ear, perichondrium which provides the blood supply to the cartilage, and skin.
 The perichondrium is located between the cartilage and the skin.
 The softer lower part of the earlobe where earrings are traditionally placed does not develop hematomas because it is devoid of any cartilage and is composed only of skin and a fatty connective tissue underneath.

 With trauma to the ear, either by rubbing or striking it during sparring, a match or other traumatic strike, a hematoma may develop between the cartilage and perichondrium (picture #2).
 This is a bad situation as the cartilage does not have any blood vessels running through it and is completely dependent on the perichondrium to brings the blood supply (and as such, oxygen and nutrients) to the cartilage.
-If the cartilage is without this essential blood supply for a long period of time, the cartilage cells that were aligned perfectly to maintain the beautiful shape of the ear begins to die off resulting in the permanent deformation of the ear (picture #3) almost like a plastic bottle crumpling from the heat of a lighter underneath it.
-Once deformation has occurred, the ear is called a “cauliflower ear” due to the similarity in appearance to the vegetable.
+If the cartilage remains without this essential blood supply for a long enough period of time, the cartilage cells that were aligned perfectly to maintain the beautiful shape of the ear begins to die off resulting in the permanent deformation of the ear (picture #3) almost like a plastic bottle crumpling from the heat of a lighter underneath it.
+Once deformation has occurred, the ear is then called a “cauliflower ear” due to the similarity in appearance to the vegetable.
 Therefore, hematomas are reversible situations.
 Cauliflower ears require surgery to reshape the deformed cartilage, a taller order of reconstructive surgery on our part.

 Picture #1: Normal Ear